altCensored/altcensored/altcen_readme.txt

-# python venv has been used, needs to be readded, creating dir venv in this dir
+# python venv has been used, needs to be readded, creating dir venv in this dir.

 # start on ubuntu server with